Michael Lavalette: Political activism

 In the 2024 United Kingdom general election, he stood in Preston as an independent on a pro-Palestine ticket, supported by Counterfire, securing just over 21 per cent of the vote and coming second.
-During the campaign, he declined to denounce Hamas as a terrorist organization, stating that "when your land is occupied ... people have the right to resist", comparing Hamas' "resistance" to that of the French Resitance during World War II.
-Lavalette said that, while he did not support any one group himself, “the Palestinians have always been heroic in their right to resist the colonialisation of the their lands.”
+During the campaign, he declined to denounce Hamas as a terrorist organization, stating that "when your land is occupied ... people have the right to resist", comparing Hamas' "resistance" to that of the French Resistance during World War II.
+Lavalette said that, while he did not support any one group himself, "the Palestinians have always been heroic in their right to resist the colonialisation of the their lands".

-In January 2025, he alleged that he was "assaulted by a Zionist provocateur" but the police did not act on his complaint after reviewing filmed evidence.
+In January 2025, he alleged that he was "assaulted by a Zionist provocateur" but the police did not act on his complaint.

 In May 2025, he was elected to Lancashire County Council, winning Preston Central East from Labour.
-Declaring "Palestine remains a central issue in British politics... so on May 1 in the local county elections we’ve decided that we are going to stand to raise the voice of Palestine once more at the elections”, he was one of three Preston Independents elected, joining four incumbent "pro-Gaza" Independents.
+Declaring "Palestine remains a central issue in British politics... so on May 1 in the local county elections we've decided that we are going to stand to raise the voice of Palestine once more at the elections", he was one of three Preston Independents elected, joining four incumbent "pro-Gaza" Independents.
 The seven joined a further four Greens to form a grouping, Progressive Lancashire, led by Azhar Ali, that became the official opposition group on the council.

-In July 2025 Lavalette was questioned under caution by police over potential Public Order Act offences for a social media post in which he said "There is only one solution Intifada, Revolution” alongside video footage from a pro-Palestine demonstration held in London.
-He told a social work website: “In my police interview, I also quoted a number of academic sources, which show that ‘intifada’ means a ‘shaking off’ of structures of oppression.
-The police said they had never seen such a long statement.”
-The Jewish community representative on Preston’s Faith Covenant, said he was “deeply angered” and felt “harassed and threatened” by the use of the word intifada, because of its “unambiguous historical association with periods of murderous violence against Jews”.
+In July 2025 Lavalette was questioned under caution by police over potential Public Order Act offences for a social media post in which he said "There is only one solution: Intifada, Revolution" alongside video footage from a pro-Palestine demonstration held in London.
+He told a social work website: "In my police interview, I also quoted a number of academic sources, which show that 'intifada' means a 'shaking off' of structures of oppression".
 The police later confirmed no action was to be taken and he faced no charges.

 In Summer 2025, he joined Jeremy Corbyn and Zarah Sultana's Your Party, along with fellow Lancashire County Councillors Almas Razakazi and Yousuf Motala.
+It was reported that he was banned from the first Your Party conference in November 2025 for allegedly being a member of both Your Party and the SWP.
+A Your Party source told the New Statesman that he was allowed to attend after speaking with the event organisers.

+He is standing in the Your Party CEC elections in 2026 as a Public Officer.